Male Infertility: Causes, Testing, and Integrative Treatment Options

 After production, sperm mature in the epididymis and gain motility before mixing with seminal fluid from the prostate and seminal vesicles.
 This fluid provides nutrients, buffering capacity, and protection during transport.
 Prostate inflammation, infection, or oxidative stress at this stage can further impair sperm function even when counts appear normal.

-Because spermatogenesis is continuous and takes roughly three months from start to finish, male fertility reflects current physiological conditions, not distant health history.
+Because spermatogenesis is continuous and takes roughly three months from start to finish, male fertility reflects current physiological conditions rather than distant health history.
 This explains why targeted interventions can lead to measurable improvements within a relatively short timeframe.

 This is why single lab markers rarely tell the full story—and why a more comprehensive evaluation is often needed before deciding on next steps.